oven-sh/bun/README.md

 bun is a project with an incredibly large scope and is still in its early days.

-You can see [Bun's Roadmap](https://github.com/oven-sh/bun/issues/159), but here are some additional things that are planned:
+You can see [bun's Roadmap](https://github.com/oven-sh/bun/issues/159), but here are some additional things that are planned:

 | Feature                                                                               | In             |
 | ------------------------------------------------------------------------------------- | -------------- |